FFFF-0000h/Tech-Scrolls/README.md

 - **destructuring**: a convenient way of extracting multiple values from data stored in objects and arrays.

-- **DevOps (Development Operations)**: System of working that helps to keep development, IT operations, and quality assurance departments on the same page to make for better end-products and collaborations.
+- **DevOps (Development Operations)**: a software development process that focuses on helping development, I.T operations, and quality assurance teams understand each other and collaborate better.
+By unifying these three separate departments, Devops teams aim for shorter development cycles and more dependable software releases.

 - **DHCP (Dynamic Host Configuration Protocol)**: A protocol that provides new devices on a network the information they need to communicate with other devices.